seinecle/mk99/src/main/asciidoc/subdir/what-is-the-cloud_temp_slides.md

 == !
 - it is not about renting or buying a particular piece of server anymore.
 Instead, the user *rents from Amazon a service* of "usage time of a type of server", characterized by a computing power, and a memory size, which you choose.

+== !
-In practice, to deliver this service, Amazon will be able to start 1 large server, or 2 small, or just allocate half of a huge shared server with another client: this is managed transparently for the client. *It is no longer the rental of a "machine" that is billed but the time of use of a service.*
+In practice, to deliver this service, Amazon will be able to start 1 large server, or 2 small, or just allocate half of a huge shared server with another client: this is managed transparently for the client.
+*It is no longer the rental of a "machine" that is billed but the time of use of a service.*

+== !
 - there is an emphasis on ease of use: no need to know the technical details of these servers (how they are plugged, how they are configured…)

 == !
 - you are just given a login + password and you can start using these servers for your needs.
-- it's *elastic*: if you need more servers, or more powerful servers, this change can be done instantly.
+- it is *elastic*: if you need more servers, or more powerful servers, this change can be done instantly.
 No need for signing a new contract, or to worry about stopping the rental of one machine to switch to another.
 Amazon manages this transparently for you.

 == !
 Let's compare a situation with or without the ((cloud)):